idaholab/moose/framework/doc/content/sqa/framework_stp.md

 !template item key=human-resources
 Testing for [!ac](MOOSE) and MOOSE-based applications requires minimal human resources.
 A system engineer is required to ensure the proper end-user environment is setup with proper system prerequisites.
-The Project Lead is needed to verify the automated test system operated correctly prior to release.
+The Project Lead is should verify that the automated test system operated correctly prior to release.

 !template! item key=hardware-software-resources
 If a specific end-user environment is required by a customer, those specifications must be